Beyond the numbers: Combining data science and human insight

 Based on Morningstar Global Equity and Emerging Markets Equity categories.

-*Arup Datta took over as Lead PM for the Mackenzie Emerging Markets Fund on June 30, 2018 and for the Mackenzie Global Equity Fund on November 16, 2020.
+*Arup Datta took over as Lead PM for the Mackenzie GQE Emerging Markets Fund on June 30, 2018 and for the Mackenzie GQE Global Equity Fund on November 16, 2020.
+This year marks the fifth anniversary of Arup Datta managing the Mackenzie GQE Global Equity Fund.

 In addition to all the rigour you would expect in a quant model, the team considers itself to be: